01builders/celestia-app/binary.md

 - Started <https://github.com/01builders/celestia-app/tree/sdk-v0.52.x>, also stuck on `go mod tidy` still.
 - Created <https://github.com/01builders/ibc-apps/tree/v9/middleware/packet-forward-middleware> for PFM, pretty rough so far.  `go mod tidy` in middleware/packet-forward-middleware will show the progress so far.
 - Created <https://github.com/01builders/ibc-go/tree/kocu/capability/v2> to try to remove some legacy module import paths so thhat PFM can build.
+NOTE(@julienrbrt): We should not need to migrate capability.

 ### 2025-01-08